cmac-duke/physical-computing/_docs/tutorials/pi-gpio.md

 <img src="{{ "/images/pi_gpio/nano.jpg" | prepend: site.baseurl }}{{ img }}" alt="">

 We'll start by importing the GPIO library and giving it a name, in this case 'GPIO'.
 The 'as GPIO' portion just allows us to reference the library by writing 'GPIO' instead of 'RPi.GPIO' every time.
-We'll also import the 'time' library (pre-installed), to give us some time controlls over the actions.
+We'll also import the 'time' library (pre-installed), to give us some time controls over the actions.

 ```python
 import RPi.GPIO as GPIO